-The Best Vibrating Foam Roller To Relieve Muscle Pain in 2020
+Best Vibrating Foam Roller To Relieve Muscle Pain

 1 – 4 Speed High-Intensity Vulken Vibrating Foam Roller

-The Vulken provides users with a 4-speed variable setting.
-It measures 17 inches so it is suitable for working the back or legs but still portable enough for you to carry around.
+The Vulken Vibrating Foam Roller provides users with a 4-speed variable setting.
+It measures 17 inches so it’s suitable for working the back or legs but still portable enough for you to carry around.
 In fact, it comes with its own bag so is easily transportable.

 The variable speeds include a pulse setting.
-This allows you to warm the muscles up and is ideal for use before exercising or for working on sensitive muscles.
+This allows you to warm the muscles up and is ideal for use before exercising or for trigger point massage.
 The rechargeable battery doesn’t have the longest battery life, lasting only 2 hours, but that should be more than enough for a couple of weeks’ use.

 Pros